SNOW AND BAD WEATHER PROCEDURES

 What can you do to help?

-Many thanks for your support in helping Great Binfields Primary remain open during periods of severe snow/ice.
+Many thanks in advance for your support in helping Great Binfields Primary remain open during periods of severe snow/ice.